 What world are we living in?!
 Hundreds of thousands of people live on the street.
 Our safety net is threadbare.
 There are real and imagined fears of a slippery slope in ‘reinstitutionalizing’ people who can and should live in community — while at the same time, families and neighbors have experienced up close a level of danger when a loved one refuses medication and becomes violent that is intolerable (these are a minority but a very palpable risk that must be addressed — preferably NOT through the criminal justice system).
 Affordable housing has become an endangered species!

 It is time to re-examine our social contract, including our most vulnerable.
-This includes children and their families, those with disabling conditions, the elderly, and the homeless with serious mental illness and addiction.
+This includes children and their families, those with disabling conditions, the elderly, and the homeless with SMI alone or with addiction.
 It is time to incorporate all we have learned, including the impact of anosognosia (lack of insight into one’s own illness) on how we approach breaking the cycle of untreated disability and homelessness.

-Since deinstitutionalization some seventy years ago, we have neglected to adequately envision a healing community that welcomes most people with serious mental illness.
-Too often we applaud islands of excellence that are really isolated trees in an apocalyptic landscape.
+Since deinstitutionalization some seventy years ago, we have neglected to adequately envision a healing community that welcomes most people with SMI.
+While we applaud islands of excellence, these are isolated trees on an otherwise apocalyptic landscape.

 It’s time to reassess how we approach and act on the many problems at hand.